 Also known as The Church of our Lady, it features one of the largest domes in Europe and is a spectacular example of Protestant sacred architecture.
 During the bombings of 1945 the church dome collapsed, and for 50 years the ruins served as a war memorial.
 Restoration was finally completed in 2005, using 8000 of the original stones, and the Frauenkirche now stands a symbol of reconciliation between former warring nations.

 There is one modern gem that should not be missed.
-Albertinum is a modern art museum on Brühl’s Terrace that houses a former courtyard, creating a huge covered space for exhibitions and events.
-The museum hosts both permanent and temporary exhibitions, including the New Masters Gallery and Sculpture Collection.
+Albertinum is a contemporary art museum on Brühl’s Terrace that houses a former courtyard, creating a huge covered space for exhibitions and events.
+The museum hosts permanent and temporary exhibitions, including the New Masters Gallery and Sculpture Collection.

-Across the river is another museum that is really worth a visit: the Bundeswehr Military History Museum.
+Across the river is another museum worth visiting: the Bundeswehr Military History Museum.
 Located in the Albertstadt district, the former armoury represents the 700 year history of the German armed forces.
 The original building has been updated with a striking modern attachment in the form of a huge glass arrowhead, which doubles as a gallery space and viewing platform.

-Highlights of the museum include an unflinching exhibition on drug use by both the German and allied armies during World War II – crystal meth was apparently used by many German soldiers, while Benzedrine was the drug of choice of the British army.
+Highlights of the museum include an unflinching exhibition on drug use by both the German and allied armies during World War II – crystal meth was used by many German soldiers.
+At the same time, Benzedrine was the drug of choice of the British army.
 There is also an interesting exhibition on animals used in war, from elephants to carrier pigeons.

 Must go for gold